 The Buckeyes enjoyed perhaps their best season in school history in 2002-03.
 Hession guided the team to fourth place at the NCAA championships, the highest finish in the program's history.
 In addition, Ohio State captured its eighth overall and second-consecutive Big Ten championship.
 Three Buckeyes were honored with First Team All-Big Ten selections and Hession was named the conference's coach of the year.
-The season also marked the first time in school history Ohio State could boast two All-Americans in one season in Lindsay Knowlton and Kristen White.
+The season also marked the first time in school history Ohio State boasted two All-Americans in one season in Lindsay Knowlton and Kristen White.

 Hession, a former LPGA Tour professional, became the seventh head coach in the program's history in 1991.
 In her inaugural season, she led the Buckeyes to a fourth-place finish in the Big Ten championships--three places better than the previous year.
 In just her second season, Hession struck gold, winning five regular season tournaments and claiming the 1993 conference title, Ohio State's first championship since 1988.
 The Buckeyes would go on to place fifth at the NCAA East Regional, advancing them to their first NCAA Championship appearance in five years.

 A full-time professional golfer for 11 years, Hession competed in more than 250 LPGA tournaments during her illustrious career.
 She was among the Top 150 in all-time LPGA career money-winners when she concluded her career in 1991.
 Hession also willingly gave her time to charity during her playing career, participating in more than 150 pro-celebrity charitable events.